Tavenem/Wiki.Mvc/README.md

    will be a wrapper around your actual user group persistence mechanism.
 See the "complete" sample for an example implementation.

-   The next parameter is either an instance of `IWikiOptions` or a function which provides one.
+   The next parameter is either an instance of `WikiOptions` or a function which provides one.
    This interface allows you to configure the wiki's core features.
 See the README for [Tavenem.Wiki](https://github.com/Tavenem/Wiki) for more information.